 Our Local Partnerships

-We follow God's will to be disciples and take care of those around us.
+We follow God's will to be disciples and work with others to address the challenges in our community.
 We strive to make an impact through local partnerships in our community of St. Louis Park and Minneapolis.

 Redeemer Lutheran Church

 Since 2006 Westwood has had the gift of partnering with Redeemer Lutheran Church as we each seek to better serve our neighborhoods.
 Redeemer has heeded its vision to be a "beacon of hope in the Harrison neighborhood" of north Minneapolis.
 Not only by being a vibrant worshipping community, but also by supporting a variety of neighborhood ministries and gathering spaces including the Redeemer Bike Shop, a Community Garden, and by overseeing a variety of affordable housing units.
 The Westwood/Redeemer relationship has included yearly joint worship on Maundy Thursday, Westwood members serving on Redeemer Center For Life Board (the Redeemer nonprofit arm), a growing joint young adult ministry, and a variety of opportunities to support the various ministries at which Redeemer thrives.

 Since 1975 STEP has served the community of St. Louis Park through food assistance, emergency financial assistance and social work services to food and housing insecure individuals and families.
 Last fiscal year STEP served about 8% of people living in the St. Louis Park community including 17% of St. Louis Park children.

 STEP's mission, supported by a coalition of individuals, churches, synagogues, schools, business, civic, and local organizations, is to identify, address and respond to the critical and emergency needs of the community.
 As St. Louis Park's only food shelf, STEP is often referred to as the community's "first call for help."